 Premium content can take the form of a whitepaper, ebook, infographic, case study or how-to guide on topics that would interest your audience.
 These types of assets can boost your online presence, attract more people to your brand, and help to position you as an industry expert.

 In this sense, premium content holds great potential for lead generation.
 While blog posts can be quick and easy to produce, more comprehensive content can offer long-lasting value.
-Also, different types of premium content can be applied at various stages of the buying cycle—giving visitors what they want, and converting them into leads, and eventually, long-term customers.
+Also, different types of content can be applied at various stages of the buying cycle—giving visitors what they want, and converting them into leads, and eventually, long-term customers.

 Sharing premium content is also a great way to collect email contacts.
 Content assets such as guides and whitepapers can be “gated,” meaning that a visitor needs to leave their email in order to download.
 This is how potential leads commonly become subscribers of your email campaigns.